MicrosoftDocs/learn/learn-pr/azure/manage-costs-partner-cost-management/includes/2-understand-cost-management-scopes.md

 ### Billing profile

-The scope for billing profile defines subscriptions shown on invoices that Fabrikam receives.
+The scope of billing profile defines subscriptions shown on invoices that Fabrikam receives.
 The invoices are billed against the scope.
 After you onboard Fabrikam's customers to a Microsoft Customer Agreement, you receive an invoice.
 It includes all charges for all products (consumption, purchases, and entitlements) for the customers on the Azure plan under the Microsoft Customer Agreement.

-Use the scope for billing profile to view pre-tax costs in the invoiced currency across all your customers for all products and subscriptions included in an invoice.
+Use the scope of billing profile to view pre-tax costs in the invoiced currency across all your customers for all products and subscriptions included in an invoice.
 We'll discuss how to analyze your invoice in more detail in the next unit.

 Note the cost differences viewed at this scope:

-- **Currency**: Currently, the invoiced currency is the default currency when you're viewing costs in the scope for billing profile.
+- **Currency**: Currently, the invoiced currency is the default currency when you're viewing costs in the scope of billing profile.
 Budgets set at this scope are in the invoiced currency.
 - **CSP offer charges**: When billed in the same currency, these invoices also include the charges for entitlement and purchased products such as software as a service (SaaS), Azure Marketplace, and reservations for Fabrikam's customers who are still in the classic CSP agreement.

 ### Customer